 And then found this coloring page with the perfect six-color spiral.
 Kismet.

 Tips and tricks for this rainbow fruit tart

 This recipe is a little tricky with timing because of the time needed to cool the crust and curd and because fresh fruit tarts are best on the day they are constructed.
-If you can, make the nut dough and maybe also the lime curd the night before you are planning to serve the rainbow tart.
+If you can, make the nut dough and lime curd the night before you are planning to serve the tart.
 Then prebake the tart dough the next morning and let it cool.

-It’s easiest to make curd in a pan with a sloped side like a saucier, if you have one.
+It’s easiest to make curd in a pan with a sloped side like a saucier.
 That way you don’t have to worry constantly about scraping out where the side meets the bottom of the pan.

-For this design, I found it helpful to “stage” the fruit before putting it atop the curd in the tart pan.
+For this rainbow spiral design, it’s helpful to stage the fruit before putting it atop the curd in the tart pan.
 That way it’s easy to make adjustments like slicing the fruit differently or changing its orientation.
 If you have a glass pie pan, you can see through the pie pan how to pattern the fruit.

 FAQs about this rainbow fruit tart recipe

 Custard is a generic term for a mixture thickened with eggs.
 Pastry cream (crème pâtissière in French) is a subset of custard that contains milk or cream and is thickened with a starch (e.g. cornstarch).
-Fruit curds are another custard subset that prominently feature fruit juice or zest.
+Fruit curds, like this lime curd or my lemon apple curd, are another custard subset that prominently feature fruit juice or zest.
 Any thick custard would work well in this tart.